LilyZ-03/Bitcoin-Trust-Analysis/README.md

 Then the program will ask the user to enter a User ID and a boundary of recommendation, which is the maximum possible length of the shortest path between the user and any given seller.

 Once this input is received: **Dijkstra's algorithm** runs to filter the strongly connected component and determine sellers strongly related to the user within a boundary of recommendation.
 Any seller whose path to the user is longer than this bound would not be an appropriate recommendation according to the user’s preference.
-Upon successful completion of this double filter, the program outputs a list of all sellers that are the most strongly related to the user in a file titled `output.txt` under `final_project_atla` (refer to the [Organization](#organization) section for a link to the exact physical location).
+Upon successful completion of this double filter, the program outputs a list of all sellers that are the most strongly related to the user in a file titled `output.txt` under `final_project_atla`.

 #### **To run the executable for main with a dataset other than the default Bitcoin OTC data, use the command:**
 ```bash